 Non-Union VAT MOSS

-To use the Non-Union VAT MOSS scheme in the UK, your business must:
+To use the Non-Union VAT MOSS scheme, your business must:

 Crunch do not offer advice or services to businesses that are not UK based or individuals who are not UK Tax residents.

-The situation can get a little more complicated if you sell through an online shop.
-You’ll be responsible for paying the prevailing VAT rate in the EU country of sale if the online shop is seen to be ‘acting as an agent’, meaning you are selling directly to the customer.
-This is likely to be true if, for example, you’re the one processing card payments for your sales.
-The transactions would be recorded using the VAT MOS service.
+The situation can get a little more complicated if you sell digital services through an online shop such as Amazon, eBay, etc. You’ll be responsible for paying the prevailing VAT rate in the EU country of sale if the online shop is seen to be ‘acting as an agent’, meaning you are selling directly to the consumer.
+This is likely to be true if, for example, your business processes card payments for its sales.
+From 1st January 2021, the transactions must be recorded using the Non-Union VAT MOSS service.

-However, the online shop will be responsible for paying the VAT if they’re seen to be ‘acting in their own name’, meaning you are selling your services to the shop, which they are then selling to the customer.
-This is likely to be true if they operate the whole sales process.
-This would be classed as a ‘B2B’ sale, so the rules would not affect you and the sale would be classed as outside the scope of VAT.
+However, the online shop will be responsible for paying the VAT if they’re seen to be ‘acting in their own name’, meaning you are selling your services directly to the online shop, which in turn, sells directly to the consumer.
+This is likely to be true if the online shop operates the whole sales process.
+Your sale to the online shop will be classed as a Business to Business (or ‘B2B)’ sale, so the VAT MOSS rules would not apply and the sale would be classed as outside the scope of VAT.

 You should check with the online shop you’re working with to define the relationship, as it’s sometimes hard to tell.

 Can I reclaim VAT on expenses and purchases?

 It depends.
 As you won’t be charging VAT on your UK sales, any VAT you reclaim on your business expenses and purchases must either be wholly attributable to your cross-border EU sales, or split according to the proportion which is attributable to EU sales.